Slumber Party (song): Background and release

-Composition
+Recording and composition

-"Slumber Party" was written by Mattias Larsson, Robin Fredriksson, Julia Michaels and Justin Tranter, with production being done by Mattman & Robin.
-Spears' vocals spans from the low note D3 to the high note E5.
-Mattman & Robin were also responsible for vocal production, along with Mischke, as well as programming, drums, percussion, snaps, handclaps, synths, guitars, bass, marimba and brass.
+"Slumber Party" was written by Mattias Larsson, Robin Fredriksson, Julia Michaels and Justin Tranter, with production done by Mattman & Robin.
+Mattman & Robin were also responsible for vocal production, alongside Mischke Butler, as well as programming, drums, percussion, snaps, handclaps, synths, guitars, bass, marimba and brass.
 Michaels, on the other hand, provided background vocals.
-The song was recorded at 158 Studios, Westlake Village, California, Wolf Cousins Studios, Stockholm, Sweden, and at Conway Recording Studios, Los Angeles, California.
-"Slumber Party" is a reggae-pop and R&B track, that lasts for three minutes and thirty-four seconds (3:34).
-It has "a sinuous groove accented by brass and marimba", "syncopated synths", "cooing backing vocals" and percussion.
+The song was recorded at 158 Studios in Westlake Village, California, and Wolf Cousins Studios in Stockholm, Sweden, as well as Conway Recording Studios in Los Angeles, California.

+"Slumber Party" is a reggae-pop and R&B track, which lasts for three minutes and thirty-four seconds.
+It has "a sinuous groove accented by brass and marimba", syncopated synths, "cooing backing vocals" and percussion.
 Its final chorus features "a bombastic horn section."
-For Alex Macpherson of The Guardian, the song "is reminiscent of Spears' 2003 album, In the Zone."
-Lewis Corner of Digital Spy noted that the song has a 'Hotline Bling'-style, a statement that Gay Times's Daniel Megarry and No Ripcord's Luiza Lodder agreed.
+For Alex Macpherson of The Guardian, the song "is reminiscent of Spears's 2003 album, In the Zone", both in its "stylistic ground" and "low-key approach".
+Lewis Corner of Digital Spy compared its style to "Hotline Bling" (2015), for which Gay Times's Daniel Megarry and No Ripcord's Luiza Lodder echoed.

-Lyrically, "Slumber Party" talks about sex and was considered an "ode to fornication" and making sex tapes, where Spears uses an "euphemism for one-night stands", while invoking the "ritual of sleepovers with friends" and "the teenage game of seven minutes in heaven."
+Lyrically, "Slumber Party" talks about sex.
+It was considered an "ode to fornication" and making sex tapes.
+Across the song, Spears uses a "euphemism for one-night stands" while invoking the "ritual of sleepovers with friends" and the teenage game seven minutes in heaven.
 In the pre-chorus, she promises, "We ain't gonna sleep tonight", while during the chorus, she sings, "We use our bodies to make our own videos/ Put on our music that makes us go fucking crazy, oh."